titomiguelcosta/hammer/README.md

 ## Endpoints

 It is a read-only API.
-All the methods return JSON and just proxies the original APIs.
+All the endpoints return JSON and just proxy the original API responses.

 It uses Nelmio API Docs, check /v1/docs.

 ### Libraries